-The application of external magnetic fields reveals more novel phenomenology, including anomalous magnetoresistance scalings \cite{Hayes-2016,Ayres-2021,Giraldo-2018} in the low- and high-field regimes, doping-dependent cyclotron masses \cite{Legros-2022} and superlinear, $T^2$-like dependence of the Hall-angle cotangent as detected through Hall effect \cite{Chien-1991,Harris-1992,Manako-1992,Carrington-1992,Mackenzie-1996,Matthey-2001,Li-2007,Nakajima-2007,Liu-2008,Kokalj-2012,Legros-2019,Huang-2020,Lyu-2021,Xia-2025_preprint}.
-In particular, the latter feature implies an apparent dichotomy between scattering rates $1/\tau_{xx}\propto T$ and $1/\tau_{xy}\propto T^2$ governing longitudinal and Hall resistivities \cite{Chien-1991,Harris-1992}, which challenges conventional models of magnetotransport grounded in the Fermi-liquid picture.
+The application of external magnetic fields reveals further striking phenomenology, including anomalous magnetoresistance scalings \cite{Hayes-2016,Ayres-2021,Giraldo-2018} in the low- and high-field regimes, doping-dependent cyclotron masses \cite{Legros-2022} and superlinear, $T^2$-like dependence of the Hall-angle cotangent as detected through Hall effect \cite{Chien-1991,Harris-1992,Manako-1992,Carrington-1992,Mackenzie-1996,Matthey-2001,Li-2007,Nakajima-2007,Liu-2008,Kokalj-2012,Legros-2019,Huang-2020,Lyu-2021,Xia-2025_preprint}.
+In particular, the latter feature implies an apparent dichotomy between the temperature dependencies $\sigma_{xx}(T)\sim 1/T$ and $\sigma_{xy} \sim 1/T^3$ characterizing longitudinal and Hall conductivities \cite{Chien-1991,Harris-1992}, which challenges conventional models of magnetotransport grounded in the Fermi-liquid picture.
 Indeed, assuming well defined low-energy electronic quasiparticles as charge carriers, Boltzmann semiclassics predicts that a single frequency-independent scattering rate $1/\tau_r$ characterizes longitudinal and Hall conductivities: the anisotropy of such rate, together with Fermi-surface topology, would universally determine the magnetoconductivity tensor, leading to a geometric interpretation of the Hall conductivity in two dimensions (2D) in terms of magnetic flux quanta threading the area that the scattering length sweeps along the Fermi surface \cite{Ong-1991}.
-However, the absence of quasiparticles generated by strange metallicity invalidates the premises of semiclassical treatments \cite{Chowdhury-2022,Phillips-2022}, and calls for novel theoretical frameworks for non-Fermi liquid phases.
+However, the absence of quasiparticles generated by strange metallicity invalidates the premises of semiclassical treatments \cite{Chowdhury-2022,Phillips-2022}, and calls for innovative theoretical frameworks for non-Fermi liquid phases.